JuliaLang/julia/doc/stdlib/parallel.rst

    ..
 Docstring generated from Julia source

    Call a function asynchronously on the given arguments on the specified process.
-Returns a ``Future``\ .
+Returns a ``RemoteRef``\ .

 .. function:: Future()